dgjinsu/github-action-study/README.md

-# github-action-study
+# github-action-course

-github-action을 실습하기 위한 저장소
+This is Test